swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 A copied dependency `@lifetime(copy x)` indicates that the target copies its lifetime constraint from value of `x` when the callee *begins* execution.
 As the target of a dependency, `@lifetime(x: <dependency>)` indicates the lifetime constraint added to the value of `x` after the callee *ends* execution.

-By composition, an `inout` parameter could appear as both the source and target of a dependency, though it is not useful:
+By composition, an `inout` parameter could appear as both the source and target of a dependency, though the behavior is not useful in either case:

 - `@lifetime(x: inout x)` states that the value of `x` on return from the callee is dependent on exclusive access to the variable `x`.
     This would have the net effect of making the argument to `x` inaccessible for the rest of its lifetime, since it is exclusively accessed by the value inside of itself.
 - `@lifetime(x: copy x)` states that the value of `x` on return from the callee copies its dependency from the value of `x` when the function began execution, in effect stating that the lifetime dependency does not change.

+Therefore, we propose to disallow this.

 #### Conditional reassignment creates conjoined dependence